xnau/pardibee/readme.txt

 * editors can now access "with selected" function in the admin list
 * javascript minified for faster asset loading
 * preference to delete uploaded files with record delete
 * many optimizations and minor bug fixes

+= 1.9.3.15 =
+* fixed error when deleted fields are an admin user search preference
+* fixed loading spinner preload time

 = 1.9.3.14 =
 * fixed issue with CSV import skipping records that don't validate